-- c.
-Submission Requirements for All Types of Plat Applications.
-In addition to the requirements outlined herein for each type of development application, the City may maintain separate ordinances, policies and procedures for the submission and processing of applications including, but not limited to, application forms, checklists, language blocks for plats, and other similar items.
-The forms and paperwork are available in the Municipal Development Office.
-These policies and procedures may be amended from time to time, and it is the applicant's responsibility to be familiar with, and to comply with, these policies and procedures. - d.
-Official Submission Date and Completeness of Application for All Types of Plats. - 1.
-For the purpose of these regulations, the "official submission date" shall be the date upon which a complete application for approval of any type of plat, that contains all required elements mandated by the Texas Local Government Code, Section 212.004(b) and by this Ordinance, is submitted to the Municipal Development Department, after which the statutory period required for approval or disapproval of the plat shall commence.
-No application shall be deemed officially submitted until the Municipal Development Department determines that the application is complete and a fee receipt is issued by the City.
-Failure by the Municipal Development Department to make a determination of incompleteness within ten (10) calendar days following the date on which the application was first received by the City, shall result in the application being deemed complete, and the "official submission date" shall become the 11th calendar day following initial receipt of the application by the City. - 2.
-Plat applications which do not include all required information and materials, as outlined below and per other City development review policies which may change from time to time, will be considered incomplete, shall not be accepted for official submission by the City, and shall not be scheduled on a Commission agenda until the proper information is provided to City officials including the City's retained planning and engineering consultants, if applicable. - e.
-Submission Procedures and City Review Process for All Types of Plats. - 1.
-Submission Timing.
+e.
+Submission Procedures and City Review Process for All Types of Plats.

+1. Submission Timing.
 A complete application for approval of any plat shall be submitted to the City at least twenty (20) calendar days, but no more than thirty (30) calendar days unless the applicant waives the 30-day requirement for action on the plat in writing, prior to the Commission meeting at which it is to be considered. - i.
 Due to State-mandated notification requirements, any residential replat that requires public notification (see Section 2.8) shall be submitted to the City at least thirty (30) calendar days prior to the Commission meeting at which it is to be considered.
-Such replat application shall also be accompanied by a written waiver of the 30-day requirement for action on the plat due to timing constraints imposed by publication of the required notice in the City's official newspaper. - 2.
-Submission Materials.
-The application shall include a written application form which bears the original signature(s) of the property owner(s) of the subject property, along with the appropriate submission fee, the appropriate number of full size sets as stated on the application form, (available at City Hall), of full-size folded (24" x 36") or (18" x 24") prints of the plat, as required by the City's current development review policies and requirements, and one 11" x 17" black-and-white reduction of the plat, a copy of any applicable development agreement pertaining to the subject property (if any), and any other applicable information and materials deemed appropriate by the City.
+Such replat application shall also be accompanied by a written waiver of the 30-day requirement for action on the plat due to timing constraints imposed by publication of the required notice in the City's official newspaper.
+2. Submission Materials.
+The application shall include a written application form which bears the original signature(s) of the property owner(s) of the subject property, along with the appropriate application, submission fee, and plan sets as determined by the plat application form, an electronic copy of full sets in a pdf format, a copy of any applicable development agreement pertaining to the subject property (if any), and any other applicable information and materials deemed appropriate by the City.
 Signed, sealed and notarized reproducible copies of the plat to be used for filing purposes should not be submitted until notified to do so after all required approvals are complete.
 All of the above materials and plans shall be submitted to the Municipal Development Department for review in order for the application to be deemed complete.

-The application shall be accompanied by a certificate or other satisfactory evidence from the Kaufman Tax Assessor Collector showing that all taxes have been paid on the subject property (required only at the time of final plat application), and that no delinquent taxes exist against the property, as shown in the Kaufman County deed records a Documentation shall also be included that shows no delinquent assessments, or outstanding liens, citations, fees, or other debts or obligations to the City and which are directly attributable to the subject property.
+The application shall be accompanied by a certificate or other satisfactory evidence from the Kaufman Tax Assessor Collector showing that all taxes have been paid on the subject property (required only at the time of final plat application), and that no delinquent taxes exist against the property, as shown in the Kaufman County deed records.
+The application shall be accompanied by documentation that shows no delinquent assessments, or outstanding liens, citations, fees, or other debts or obligations to the City and which are directly attributable to the subject property.